-As at April 26, 2018, there are 44,459,320 common shares of the Corporation ("Common Shares") issued and outstanding, each of which carries the right to one vote at meetings of the Shareholders.
+As at December 31, 2024 and as at the Record Date (as defined below), there were 53,684,320 common shares of the Corporation ("Common Shares") issued and outstanding, each of which carries the right to one vote at meetings of the Shareholders.

-Only persons registered as holders of Common Shares as of the close of business on May 1, 2018 (the Record Date) are entitled to receive notice of and to vote at the Meeting, except that any person who acquires Common Shares of the Corporation from a Shareholder after that date, may vote the Common Shares so acquired if, not later than 10 days prior to the Meeting, that person makes a request to Computershare to have its name included on the Shareholders' list for the Meeting and establishes that it owns Common Shares.
+Only persons registered as holders of Common Shares as of the close of business on May 6, 2025 (the "Record Date") are entitled to receive notice of and to vote at the Meeting, except that any person who acquires Common Shares of the Corporation from a Shareholder after that date, may vote the Common Shares so acquired if, not later than 10 days prior to the Meeting, that person makes a request to Odyssey Trust Company to have its name included on the Shareholders' list for the Meeting and establishes that it owns Common Shares.